github/secure_headers/CONTRIBUTING.md

 0. Configure and install the dependencies: `bundle install`
 0. Make sure the tests pass on your machine: `bundle exec rspec spec`
 0. Create a new branch: `git checkout -b my-branch-name`
-0. Make your change, add tests, and make sure the tests still pass
+0. Make your change, add tests, and make sure the tests still pass and that no warnings are raised
 0. Push to your fork and [submit a pull request][pr]
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.